dnadesign/dnadesign.github.io/_posts/2013-04-05-managing-component-oriented-css-with-grunt.md

 This means we can use the breakpoint css sheets in development, so we can easily see what's going on.
 We can then use one production css file in production.

 It means we can easily debug components like menus without scrolling through the other 500 lines of CSS that has nothing to do with what we're working on.

+This approach doesn't have to with less, standard CSS or Sass would work just as well.

+Now we can work on a single component and as soon as the file is saved, the less is compiled, the breakpoint CSS file is updated and single production CSS is updated.